 The Future of IoT

 This new world of connected devices allows our environment, including our home and work life, to become smarter and more measurable.
 Smart speakers make it easy to play music, get quick facts or set a timer.
+Gamification brings the internet into classrooms with engaging lessons.
 Home security systems make it easy to monitor your home while you’re away.
 Smart cars can help us dial numbers and text hands-free, potentially saving thousands of lives.
 So what’s next for IoT?

 A report from Samsung states that the need to secure every connected device by 2020 is critical.
 Brian Solis from Altimeter Group who worked on future IoT research, states that companies will indulge in digital Darwinism where we learn to rapidly evolve.
 IoT is also beginning to integrate its data into artificial intelligence systems which take that IoT data and use it to make predictions.
 For example, Google uses an AI to run its data center cooling system.